Achifaifa/python-multilingual/readme.md

 ### Multilingual python

-Attempt to make the scratch-python transition more accessile to kids.
+Attempt to make the scratch-python transition more accessible to kids.
 It takes a dictionary with keyword translations, applies it to a modified python Grammar file and generates a new Grammar file that accepts the translated keywords as valid

 #### Usage